-Declaration of potential conflicts of interest: A.N. - advisory board, lectures, scientific report writing (GSK); R.J. - grant (GSK), opinion on Cervarix for the Agency of Health Technology Assessment and Tariff in Poland; L.S. - lectures and execution of clinical trials (GSK, MSD); M.B. - no conflict of interest; T.J. - no conflict of interest; J.K. - no conflict of interest; A.M.M. - advisory board (MSD); A.N.-O. - advisory board, lectures (GSK, MSD); J.P. - no conflict of interest; W.S. - no conflict of interest; P.S. - no conflict of interest; M.S. - lectures (MSD); J.W. - execution of clinical trials with HPV vaccines, advisory board (GSK, Pfizer, MSD).
+Conflicts of interest: AN - advisory board, lectures, scientific report writing (GSK); RJ - grant (GSK), opinion on Cervarix for the Agency of Health Technology Assessment and Tariff in Poland; LS - lectures and execution of clinical trials (GSK, MSD); MB - no conflict of interest; TJ - no conflict of interest; JK - no conflict of interest; AMM - advisory board (MSD); AN-O - advisory board, lectures (GSK, MSD); JP - no conflict of interest; PS - no conflict of interest; MS - lectures (MSD); JW - execution of clinical trials with HPV vaccines, advisory board (GSK, Pfizer, MSD).

-Due to the interdisciplinary scope of these recommendations and to reach the largest possible audience, this manuscript was simultaneously submitted for publication in the following journals: "Ginekologia Polska", "Ginekologia i Perinatologia Praktyczna", "Lekarz POZ", "Family Medicine & Primary Care Review", "Onkologia po Dyplomie", "Pediatria Polska", Przegląd Pediatryczny".
+Due to the interdisciplinary scope of these recommendations and in order to reach the largest possible audience, this manuscript was simultaneously submitted for publication in the following journals: Ginekologia Polska, Ginekologia i Perinatologia Praktyczna, Lekarz POZ, Family Medicine & Primary Care Review, Onkologia po Dyplomie, Pediatria Polska, Przegląd Pediatryczny.